-(including the "Shun dian") is to take the two emperors as two types of rulers or, rather, as personifications of two different types of rulership: here the archaic persona of the charismatic emperor who sings of antiquity, there the more recent and largely invisible technocrat who creates, as part of his comprehensive order, the very system of music in which singing has its place.
+One may wonder how to interpret the striking differences in the representations of the two mythological emperors.
+One way to understand "Yao dian" (including "Shun dian") is to take the two emperors as two types of rulers-or, rather, as personifications of two different types of rulership: here the archaic persona of the charismatic emperor who sings of antiquity, there the more recent and largely invisible technocrat who creates, as part of his comprehensive order, the very system of music in which singing has its place.
 To push this one step further, Yao and Shun may have been viewed not just as two different types after which a monarch could model himself.
 Instead, Yao and Shun could have been understood as representing two complementary aspects of imperial rule that could be alternately actualized according to the situation.

-In fact, at least for the Qin and early Former Han, we find not only accounts of bureaucratic government (i.e., Shun's model) but also representations of charismatic, even idiosyncratic, rulership (Yao's model).
-This includes an entire lineup of political heroes and emperors who on occasion burst into impromptu song performances, from Xiang Yu 項羽 (232-202 BCE) to Liu Bang 劉邦 (Han Gaozu) and the Han emperor Wu (Kern 2004).
+In fact, at least for the Qin and early Western Han, we find not only accounts of bureaucratic government (i.e., Shun's model) but also representations of charismatic leadership (Yao's model).
+This includes a number of political heroes and emperors who on occasion burst into impromptu song performances, including Xiang Yu 項羽 (232-202 BCE) and Liu Bang 劉邦 (Han Emperor Gaozu).
 In positive terms, such a list would also include Emperor Wen 漢文帝 (r.
-180-157 BCE) with his emphatically personal deathbed edict expressing his care for the people; in pejorative terms, the figure of the charismatic ruler-who yet also ran a ruthless state machinery-could include the erratic megalomaniac as portrayed in the figure of the Qin First Emperor in the Shiji, where his random acts of violence are narrated in juxtaposition to the texts of his solemn mountain inscriptions in order to rhetorically undermine the latter (see Kern 2000a: 154-163).
-In all these cases, we see the breakdown of the boundary between "the king's two bodies"-the personal "body natural" and the institutional "body politic"-described in Ernst H. Kantorowicz's classic study (1957) of medieval European sovereignty.
+180-157 BCE) with his emotional deathbed edict expressing his care for the people; In pejorative terms, the figure of the charismatic revolutionary would include first and foremost the Qin First Emperor, whose erratic megalomania and random acts of violence are juxtaposed to the solemn texts of his mountain inscriptions in Sima Qian's 司馬遷 (ca. 145-ca. 85 BCE) Shiji.
+Strictly speaking, in the early historical imagination, both the Qin First Emperor and Emperor Wu of the Han appear as monarchs of, at once,